 KickoffLabs Reports provide you with intelligence on your most important campaign metrics.
 Our conversion focused data helps you track Conversion & Referral Rate, Total & Unique Web Views, Leads Captured, Top Referral Links and more.

 Optionally, integrating your KickoffLabs campaign with Google Analytics will give you access to additional pageview metrics, and can act as a secondary source for conversion tracking.
+If you have a one page campaign, or have a landing page to contest box set-up, instead follow these steps

 This article will show you (click and scroll to a section):